-- 15.4 The Permit Holder shall bear the expenses to facilitate transportation by authorised officers of the EPA to conduct offshore inspections. - 15.5 EPA shall have the right to cancel, modify or suspend this Permit for breach of any of the terms and conditions contained herein, or any other condition prescribed by Regulation 14(2) of the Environmental Protection (Authorisations) Regulations. - 15.6 This Operation Permit is not the final development consent.
-Permission from the other relevant regulatory bodies must be obtained prior to project implementation. - 15.7 The Permit shall be governed by, interpreted and construed in accordance with the Laws of Guyana including but not limited to the Environmental Protection Act and Regulations and consistent with such rules of international laws as may be applicable or appropriate, including the generally accepted customs and usages of the international petroleum industry. - 15.8 This Permit is effective from the period stipulated herein (February, 2021 to January, 2024). - 15.9 This Operation Permit shall remain valid until January 31, 2024, unless otherwise suspended, cancelled, modified or varied in accordance with its provisions or the Environmental Protection Act, Cap 20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000. - 15.10 This Permit must be renewed by submitting a completed Application Form for Renewal of Environmental Authorisation to the Agency at least six months before this Permit expires, that is, no later than July 31, 2023. - Any late submission of renewal application(s) after the specified date as stated above, shall require the Permit Holder to pay, in addition to the renewal fee, a late penalty fee (accruing at the time such obligation was first owed for renewal) at a rate of two thousand dollars (GY\$2,000.00) per day for every day late, until such renewal application is submitted to the Agency, without prejudice to any other rights of the Permit Holder in connection therewith. - 15.12 Failure to comply with the requirements of this Permit or with applicable laws and regulations, whether existing or forthcoming, shall render the Permit Holder liable to prosecution and to penalties prescribed under the Environmental Protection Act,
+- 15.10 This Permit must be renewed by submitting a completed Application Form for Renewal of Environmental Authorisation to the Agency at least six months before this Permit expires, that is, no later than March 30, 2025. - Any late submission of renewal application(s) after the specified date as stated above, may require the Permit Holder to pay, in addition to the renewal fee, a late penalty fee (accruing at the time such obligation was first owed for renewal) at a rate of two thousand dollars (GY\$2,000.00) per day for every day late, until such renewal application is submitted to the Agency, without prejudice to any other rights of the Permit Holder in connection therewith. - 15.12 Failure to comply with the requirements of this Permit or with applicable laws and regulations, whether existing or forthcoming, shall render the Permit Holder liable to prosecution and to penalties prescribed under the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection Regulation, 2000 and other applicable Laws of Guyana.